Home » DIY & Crafts » Printable cleaning schedule

 • empty trash bin

-Weekly cleaning schedule
+Weekly cleaning checklist

 As I mentioned, I like to do all weekly tasks in one day and they usually take me about half a day.
-Fair enough, my house decor is pretty minimal so I don’t have a ton of cleaning to do.
+Fair enough, my house décor is pretty minimal so I don’t have a ton of cleaning to do.
 If you find it easier, you can break down these tasks over a couple of days.
 Keep your cleaning schedule on hand, like on the fridge so you can easily check it.

 Kitchen: